sukykaur/AzureAUS/PaaSWAOverview.md

 **Azure SQL Database**:
 The Azure SQL Database instance uses the following database security measures:
--	[AD authentication and authorization](https://docs.microsoft.com/azure/sql-database/sql-database-AAD-authentication) enables identity management of database users and other Microsoft services in one central location.
+-	[Active Directory authentication and authorization](https://docs.microsoft.com/azure/sql-database/sql-database-AAD-authentication) enables identity management of database users and other Microsoft services in one central location.
 -	[SQL database auditing](https://docs.microsoft.com/azure/sql-database/sql-database-auditing-get-started) tracks database events and writes them to an audit log in an Azure storage account.
 -	Azure SQL Database is configured to use [transparent data encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), which performs real-time encryption and decryption of the database, associated backups, and transaction log files to protect information at rest.
 Transparent data encryption provides assurance that stored data has not been subject to unauthorized access.
 -	[Firewall rules](https://docs.microsoft.com/azure/sql-database/sql-database-firewall-configure) prevent all access to database servers until proper permissions are granted.
 The firewall grants access to databases based on the originating IP address of each request.